When to book a cheap flight to Dusseldorf

-If you are a budget traveller, perhaps look at visiting Dusseldorf during February, as this is a cheaper time.
+If you are a budget traveller pick up a cheap flight to Dusseldorf during February, as this is a cheaper time to visit.
 During this month, Karneval, takes place, usually on the Monday directly before Ash Wednesday.
 The streets are filled with enthusiastic people, dancing and drinking, while the colourful parades make their way through the city.

 The city's spectacular Christmas markets make November and December another popular time to spend a holiday in the city.
 If you wish to get into the magical Christmas spirit, then this could be the ideal time for you.